GORILLA - Ropes

 5 Piece package pricing available

-The GORILLA, 7ft Training tail is the perfect training tool for athletes who want to master their footholds and be able to quickly add rope climb training to their programming.
+The GORILLA, 7ft Training tail promotes grip strength and is the perfect training tool for athletes who want to master their footholds and be able to quickly add rope climb training to their programming.
 Available in both Manila and Poly.

-GORILLA training tails can also be used for additional functional exercises promoting grip strength as well as obstacle courses and rope to rope transfers for the aspiring ninjas!
+GORILLA training tails can also be used for additional functional exercises as well as obstacle courses and rope to rope transfers for the aspiring ninjas!

 MANILA -Tough, rugged and made from natural fibers.
 These ropes can be used indoors or outside and stand up to the elements.
 Designed with a 4 anchor eye loop for secure mounting applications without mounting hardware.